ivy-mainaa/ml-user-behavior-prediction/README.md

 ## Key Results

-- Tree-based models outperform linear models on this task
+- Tree-based models outperform linear models on this task.
-- PageValues and product-related engagement metrics are the strongest predictors
+- PageValues and product-related engagement metrics are the strongest predictors.
-- Random Forest achieves the best balance between precision and recall
+- Random Forest achieves the best balance between precision and recall.
-- XGBoost achieves the highest overall accuracy and ROC-AUC
+- XGBoost achieves the highest overall accuracy and ROC-AUC.

 ---